 To verify if you have successfully added the page view tag, you will have to preview and debug your workspace.
 Once you save the pageview tag, you will be taken to default workspace window.
 Before publishing your changes in the workspace, it is always recommended to test changes.

-Click on the publish drop down menu and click on the preview button.
+Click on the preview button.

 If your tag is fired successfully, it’s time to publish the tag.